Why might my mood feel lower as the season changes?

 3. Physical changes

-The changes experienced during autumn and winter, such as the change in temperature and fewer hours of sunlight can impact on your mood.
-It’s suggested that the shorter daylight hours can disrupt your body’s internal clock, impacting on the production of serotonin and melatonin.
-These are hormones which are important in regulating your body’s internal function and mood.
+The changes in temperature and fewer hours of sunlight can impact your mood.
+Shorter daylight hours can disrupt your body’s internal clock.
+This influences the production of serotonin and melatonin.
+These hormones are important in regulating your body’s internal function and mood.